-Our list of the 10 Best Restaurants in Taipei showcases the finest among some very stiff competition.
+Our list of the best restaurants in Taipei showcases the finest among some very stiff competition.
 The cuisine of Taiwan is fast becoming world-famous, with several brands growing from small back-alley outfits in Taipei to spread across Southeast Asia and, soon after, the world.
 A population of trendy, discerning diners has also attracted a number of the top-ranked chefs in the world to open outlets in the city, giving it a diverse culinary landscape.

 - Tel: +886 (0)2 2321 8928

-Opened by three-Michelin-star Chef Joël Robuchon – the most highly decorated chef in the world – in 2009 and with the experience of executive Chef Olivier Jean in kitchen, L’Atelier serves up fantastic French haute cuisine in chic surroundings.
-The dramatic red and black restaurant in the elegant Bellavita has 36 seats around tables, but the hot seats are the 32 around the central show kitchen, allowing you to enjoy watching your food being expertly prepared before it is presented to you by the excellent service staff.
+L’Atelier de Joël Robuchon Taipei serves up fantastic French haute cuisine in chic surroundings.
+Opened by 3-Michelin-star Chef Joël Robuchon – the most highly decorated chef in the world – in 2009, the dramatic red and black restaurant in the elegant Bellavita mall has 36 seats around tables.
+The hot seats are the 32 around the central show kitchen, allowing you to enjoy watching your food being expertly prepared by the team led by executive Chef Olivier Jean before it is presented to you by the excellent service staff.
 Everything from the bread spread to the desserts is highly praised, as is the extensive wine cellar.
-Particularly recommended dishes include free-range quail stuffed with foie gras and served with potato puree (NT$1,580).
+Particularly recommended dishes include free-range quail stuffed with foie gras and served with potato puree.

 - Tel: +886 (0)2 8729 2628

 RAW is the lifestyle restaurant by Taiwanese top Chef Andre Chiang, serving vibrant ‘bistronomy’ cuisine, which consists of haute cuisine sold at affordable prices.
 Specifically, it takes this French style of food and localises it, bringing new twists to Taiwanese flavours and making extensive use of locally-sourced seasoned produce.